Iryna Dekha: Career

 Dekha competed for Ukraine at the 2016 Summer Olympics.
 She lifted in total 247 kg and finished 5th.

 2017 European Championships in Split, Norway, was not successful for Dekha since she failed to lift any weight in clear and jerk.
 Later that year, she became champion of the 2017 Summer Universiade where she won the competition in the −90 kg category.

 In 2018, Dekha debuted at the World Championships and finished 6th in Ashgabat, Turkmenistan.
 In 2019, she was 5th.

 Dekha was one of two Ukrainian weightlifters at the 2020 Summer Olympics in Tokyo, Japan.
 She went to Tokyo as reigning European champion after winning the title at the 2021 European Championships in Moscow, Russia.
 Though she finished 2nd in snatch at the Olympics, she failed to lift any weight in clear and jerk.

 Dekha changed her weight category to 81 kg and won her third European title in 2022 in Tirana, Albania, where she lifted in total 253 kg and surpassed the silver medalist and her team fellow Alina Marushchak by 18 kg.

+She won the gold medal in the women's 81 kg event at the 2023 European Weightlifting Championships held in Yerevan, Armenia.